 VEST fellows also provided professional service to CRC.
 Kelly Dietz served on the steering committee.
 Other fellows were volunteer reviewers for the conference proposals, including Veronica Katz, Helyn Kim, Jeff Kosovich, Amy Roberts, Katherine Ross, and Disha Venkatesan.

 Volunteer service was not limited to the pre-doctoral fellows—a number of VEST faculty also participated as judges during the poster session competition, including Catherine Bradshaw, Nancy Deutsch, Chloe Gibbs, Dan Player and Bob Pianta.
 Other VEST faculty also led some of the workshops, such as Sara Rimm-Kaufmann and Natalia Palacios who led the “Preparing for the Job Market” panel.

 The Virginia Education Sciences Training (VEST) pre-doctoral fellowship program, funded by the U.S. Department of Education Institute of Education Sciences, is an interdisciplinary program has been supporting Ph.D students across education, economics, sociology, and psychology departments at U.Va.
 The VEST program applies rigorous research methods and analytical techniques in the social sciences field to study school and classroom effects.

-Catherine P. Bradshaw Professor, Associate Dean for Research & Faculty DevelopmentNancy L. Deutsch Linda K. Bunker Professor of Education, Director of Youth-NexRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningSara Rimm-Kaufman Commonwealth Professor of EducationNatalia Palacios Associate Professor
+Catherine P. Bradshaw Professor, Associate Dean for Research & Faculty DevelopmentNancy L. Deutsch Linda K. Bunker Professor of Education, Director of Youth-NexRobert C. Pianta Dean , Batten Bicentennial Professor of Early Childhood Education, Founding Director, Center for Advanced Study of Teaching and LearningSara Rimm-Kaufman Commonwealth Professor of EducationNatalia Palacios Associate Professor